0xNekobasu/Sentinel-NPS-RRAS-Custom-Logs/NPSLogs_CL/README.md

 | Timestamp Format | ISO 8601 |

 This transformation query will pull all the logs though into the custom table and sort them into the columns you setup earlier.
-See "NPSLogs_CL-Transformation.kql"
+See "NPSLogs_CL-Transformation.kql" link: [NPSLogs_CL-Transformation.kql](https://github.com/0xNekobasu/Sentinel-NPS-RRAS-Custom-Logs/blob/main/NPSLogs_CL/NPSLogs_CL-Transformation.kql)

-7. Once deployed, the logs should appear in your custom table after about 5 minutes.
+13. Once deployed, the logs should appear in your custom table after about 5 minutes.